gregschlom/gregschlom.github.io/_posts/2014-06-29-Poisson-disc-sampling-Unity.md

 I recently came across the excellent article [Visualizing Algorithms](http://bost.ocks.org/mike/algorithms/) from Mike Bostock.
 If you have no idea what "sampling" means or what's Poisson-disc sampling, just read that article, it's beautifully explained.

 In a nutshell, Poisson-disc sampling creates nice, uniform-looking randomness, without over-crowded or underpopulated spots.
 For example, imagine that you're trying to plant trees randomly on a 100m x 100m terrain.
 You could use a random number generator to pick two numbers between 0 and 100, go to that location and plant the tree there, then repeat for as many trees you want to plant.
-Unfortunately, this method will give you areas where there are a lot of trees together and others with no trees at all, which may look unrealistic.
+Unfortunately, this method will give you areas with too many trees and others with no trees at all, which may look unrealistic.
 With Poisson-disc sampling, you essentially say that you want all trees to be at least, say, 3 meters apart from each other, and at most 6 meters apart.

 (If you think nobody plants trees that way, you've obviously never tried to plant trees in code :)